ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     ![UrBackup server Settings General Internet/Active clients Server url empty](images/g040/urbackup_server_settings_general_server_int_clients_srv_url_empty.png "UrBackup server Settings General Internet/Active clients Server url empty")

-    Notice that the success warning message from the previous change hasn't dissapeared when you've change to this page, which very likely is a bug in this version of UrBackup server.
+    Notice that the success warning message from the previous change hasn't disappeared when you've change to this page, which very likely is a bug in this version of UrBackup server.

     Type in the `Server URL` field the correct string, which for this guide is `urbackup://10.0.0.61:55414`, as you can see in the capture next.